Yankees vs. Padres Player Props Betting Odds

 MLB Props Today: New York Yankees

-- Luis Severino will take to the mound for the Yankees, his second start of the season.
+- The Yankees will hand the ball to Gerrit Cole (5-0) for his 12th start of the season.

 |Opponent